Baoding balls: Alternative medicine

-Though unsupported by scientific evidence, baoding balls are thought to exercise hand muscles, improve brain function and reduce stress when used as alternative medicine to stimulate the acupuncture points on the hand.
+Though unsupported by scientific evidence, baoding balls are thought to improve brain function and reduce stress when used as alternative medicine to stimulate the acupuncture points on the hand.

 Baoding balls are often used in physical therapy to exercise the soft tissues of the hand, wrist, and arm, such as after surgery to the hand.
+They are even recommended for treating traumatic stress in children and adolescents.